Orange frill-necked lizard mascot running, wearing a red shirt and shorts.

 • Years 3–6 attend a two-hour kitchen class each week for one semester

-• Students rotate through roles such as chef, cutter, cook and cleaner
+• Students rotate through roles such as chef, cutter, collector, cook and cleaner

 • Lessons may follow recipes, allow student choice, or involve “freestyle” cooking with mystery ingredients